wfinsinger/cpt-AR/README.md

  n.screen  =   a change point in the random datasets is validated if it occurs in more than
                 n.screen datasets.
 By default n.screen = q * 0.025 (thus with q=1000 this equals
                 2.5% chance of occurrence)

+--
+See the example.csv file as a template for data input.

 -------------------------------------------------------------------------------------
 Suggested citation: Finsinger W., Magyari E.K., Fevre J., Orban I., Pal I., Vincze I., Hubay K,